vittoriom/GuardianAngel/README.md

 Available fields for the configuration are:

 + **workspace**: the name of the workspace you want to build (without extension).
 By default it's the workspace you have in the top level folder, if any.
 + **project**: the name of the project you want to build (without extension), if you don't use workspaces.
-By default it's the xcodeproj you have in the top level folder, if you don't have a workspace.
+By default it's the xcodeproj you have in the top level folder.
 + **scheme**: the name of the scheme you want to run tests for.
 By default it's *{workspace}*
 + **target**: the name of the tests target.
 By default it's *{scheme}Tests*
 + **suffix**: the suffix of your tests files.
 By default it's *Test*